-The Scrub Jay/Gopher Tortoise Preserve is mostly comprised of a sandhill community and oak shrub and brush habitat (Exhibit 2).
+The Scrub Jay/Gopher Tortoise Preserve is comprised of a pine/palmetto flatwoods, sandhill community, and oak shrub and brush habitat (Exhibit 2).
 The objective of the habitat management plan is to improve and maintain the habitat in the preserve for the Florida scrub jay and gopher tortoise.
 The habitat is monitored annually to assess the habitat quality and the success of the management activities.